hannah-schurman/dcs-phase1-project/README.md

 # Overview
 ***
 This project's goal is to explore movie analytics to provide actionable insights for Microsoft's new Movie Studio.
 My goal for this project was to help aid Microsoft in creating a baseline structure which will assist them in deciding what factors are important to take into consideration when producing films!

-I carried out exploratory analyses on datasets containing information about movie titles, ratings, genres, gross income, and directors to create a selection of business models for Microsoft's consideration.

 My analyses show that movies under the genres Action, Family, and Mystery, on average, have a higher gross box-office income.
 But, as far as movie ratings go, Drama and Non-Fiction movies tend to, on average, get higher ratings.
 This tells us that while Action/Family/Mystery movies generally make more money in the box-office, they are not perceived as well by critics.